LuchezarAtanasov17/WeatherViewer/README.md

 1. Clone the repository.
 2. Open the solution in Visual Studio 2022 or run it from the terminal.
 3. Start the frontend.
+4. Run `npm install` inside the *frontend* folder.
-4. Build and run both applications.
+5. Build and run both applications.

 ## Feature improvements